-- (a) To engage in the business of botanical extraction services and manufacturing nutritional supplements and topical products for profit, and to engage in any and all activities related thereto. - (b) To accomplish any lawful business purpose or activity whatsoever, whether or not for profit or which shall at any time appear conducive to or expedient for the protection or benefit of the Company (with the exception of the business of granting policies of insurance or assuming insurance risks or banking). - (c) To exercise all other powers necessary to or reasonably connected with the Company's business, which may be legally exercised by limited liability companies under the Act. - (d) To engage in all activities as are necessary, customary or convenient to the conduct, promotion or attainment of the business purposes or activities of the Company.
+(a) To engage in the business of botanical cultivation nutritional for profit, and to engage in any and all activities related thereto.

+(b) To accomplish any lawful business purpose or activity whatsoever, whether or not for profit or which shall at any time appear conducive to or expedient for the protection or benefit of the Company (with the exception of the business of granting policies of insurance or assuming insurance risks or banking).

+(c) To exercise all other powers necessary to or reasonably connected with the Company's business, which may be legally exercised by limited liability companies under the Act.

+(d) To engage in all activities as are necessary, customary or convenient to the conduct, promotion or attainment of the business purposes or activities of the Company.